← Back to Blog

 Don't Forget the Keys - Indexing

-Properly indexing your tables can significantly improve query performance, especially on larger datasets.
+Properly indexing your tables can significantly improve query performance.

 \di idx_CustomerID